eddmann/eddmann.github.io/_posts/2016/2016-09-03-avl-trees-in-clojure.md

   (and (is-right-case? tree) (< (factor (:left tree)) 0)))
 ```

-With these conditions now locatable, we can apply the desired tree rotations which can be seen visualised in the diagrams above.
+With these conditions now identifiable, we can apply the desired tree rotations, as visualised in the diagrams above.

 ```clojure
 (defn balance [{:keys [el left right] :as tree}]